Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Remote debugging using Eclipse

 All the projects generated using the Alfresco SDK are pre-configured to listen for remote debug connections.
-Depending on the selected archetypes you'll have a port for remotely debugging ACS, share or both of them.
+Depending on the selected archetypes you'll have a port for remotely debugging Content Services, share or both of them.

-By default, the remote debug port for ACS is **8888** and for share is **9898**.
+By default, the remote debug port for Content Services is **8888** and for share is **9898**.
 This configuration can be changed through the maven properties `acs.debug.port` and `share.debug.port` in the `pom.xml` file of the main project.

 ```xml
 <!-- Environment configuration properties -->